 I wanted to learn what the fuss about private equity is about so went to a course at last year’s AAO, here is a summary:

 They don’t really care about ophthalmology itself; their goal is to increase the value of the practice and sell it for a profit.
-(Which leads me to believe this is similar to the real estate crash of 2008 – the years right before the crash when prices were going up folks would flip houses for a profit.
+(Which leads me to believe this is a Ponzi scheme, similar to the real estate crash of 2008 – the years right before the crash when prices were going up folks would flip houses (or a practice) for a profit.
 The folks left holding the real estate when it crashed took the hit, in this case probably at the IPO of the practice.)

 The advantage to the doctor is they get paid a lump sum for their practice at the get go.
 Here’s a chart of a hypothetical situation: instead of a $400k salary, there’s a lump sum payment of $1.2 million and a $200k yearly salary.